Last Updated on by

 What Is The Lifespan of a Mini Hippo Dog?

-This breed is expected to live anywhere between 10 to 15 years, depending on the breeder and quality of care.
+This medium-sized breed is expected to live anywhere between 10 to 15 years, depending on the breeder and quality of care.

 How Much Does A Miniature Hippo Dog Cost?

-If you’re ready to own a mini hippo puppy, you should know firsthand that it doesn’t come cheap, but not outrageously when compared to other designer breeds.
+If you’re ready to own a mini hippo puppy, you should know firsthand that it doesn’t come cheap, but not outrageously when compared to other new designer breeds.

 That said, it can cost anywhere from $350-$600 on average.
 Of course, the cost will also depend on the puppy’s age and your local dog shelter.

 The mini hippo dog is always ready to offer its loyalty and protection as a family pet.
 It’s also great with the kids or an even for a newbie dog owner.